Shaheed Davis: The Basketball Tournament

+Hapoel Eilat

 In October 2021, Davis joined Hapoel Eilat of the Israeli Basketball Premier League.

+Alba Fehérvár

 On December 24, 2021, Davis signed with Alba Fehérvár of the Nemzeti Bajnokság I/A.

+Laviro

 On October 6, 2022, Davis signed with Lavrio of the Greek Basketball League.

+Tainan TSG GhostHawks

 On December 15, 2022, Davis signed with the Tainan TSG GhostHawks of the T1 League.
 On January 13, 2023, his contract was terminated.

+Maccabi Hafiia

 On January 17, 2023, Davis signed with Maccabi Haifa of the Liga Artzit.

+Anorthosis Ammochostou

 On March 1, 2023, Davis signed with Anorthosis Ammochostou of the Cyprus Basketball Division A.

+Al Morog

 On April 16, 2023, Davis signed with Al Morog of the Libyan Division I Basketball League.

+Sigal Prishtina

 On October 2, 2023, Davis signed with Sigal Prishtina of the Kosovo Basketball Superleague.

+Shabab Al Ahli

 In October 2024, Davis joined Shabab Al Ahli of the UAE National Basketball League.